I try to avoid ever writing anything when I’m in a “mood” but today is a bit of an exception…

 Ever notice how many musicians state that they “hate marketing”, or, “hate business”?

-I think I’m gonna puke in my mouth if I hear one more musician state that they are “an artist”, and that they don’t want to have to pay any attention to the actual business aspects of music.
-It’s as if they think they are some how above it all.
+I think I might throw up in my mouth if I hear one more musician state that they are “an artist”, and that they don’t want to have to pay any attention to the actual business aspects of music.
+It’s as if they think they are somehow above it all.

 I can’t tell you how many musicians defiantly state that all they want to do is focus on writing, recording and performing, and that they want a manager or a label to take care of everything else.